 The truth is, the doubts were always there, but were reassured by the fact we could always put the boys back in school “if it doesn’t work out,” but once they were teenagers, this time seemed to be running out.
 It became a matter of holding my breath and hoping they could go on to university and work as they wished and survive in the world.
 This gave more urgency and potency to the doubts.

 To deal with them I reminded myself that mainstream parents are not immune to worrying about the future.
 They worry about whether their children will do well in VCE, whether they will get the required ATAR, and about how they will go at university or at work.
 My worry was somewhat isolating because I felt that if my children’s educational prospects all came crashing down now, I would be to blame.

 Home educated teenagers worry too – about what they really want to do, about the free natural learning time running out, about how they’ll get into university and whether they’ll be up to it and able to avoid going off on interesting tangents.

-Fast forward a few years and my sons are young adults.
-One is at university, one at TAFE and one working.
+Fast forward a few years and my sons are young adults; they had no trouble getting into university.

 So home educating teenagers works.
 Just keep doing what you’ve always have done – respond to their needs and abilities and continue to provide interesting resources and facilitate lots of stimulating experiences.
 The future will take care of itself.Last updated on